hblasins/compMultispFlash/README.md

 # Computational Multispectral Flash

-This repository contains a Matlab implementation of the Computational Multispectral Flash desribed in

-H. Blasinski and J. Farrell; 'Computational Multispectral Flash,' ICCP 2017
+This repository contains a Matlab implementation of the Computational Multispectral Flash desribed in H. Blasinski and J. Farrell; 'Computational Multispectral Flash,' ICCP 2017.

-Please cite the above paper if you are using this code for your projects and/or research.
+Please use the following citation if you are using this code for your projects and/or research.
+    @inproceedings{blasinski2017cmf,
+        title={Computational Multispectral Flash},
+        author={Blasinski, Henryk and Farrell, Joyce},
+        booktitle={IEEE International Conference on Computational Photography, ICCP}, year={2017},
+        organization={IEEE}
+     }

 ## Dependencies:
 1. ISET - Image Systems Engineering Toolbox